 We dug into numerous online reviews to assess SmileDirectClub’s general customer satisfaction, and we discovered that they’ve accumulated some complaints over the years.
 Customers have reported delays in communication and complaint resolutions.

 It appears that, around 2017, SmileDirectClub’s rapid expansion caused it to outgrow its customer service.
-More recently, they’ve been implementing initiatives designed to improve customer support.
-And, based on more recent reviews, it seems to be working.
+More recently, they’ve been implementing initiatives designed to improve customer support — like a mobile app to track your progress, virtual check-ins with dental professionals, and expanded availability.
+Based on more recent reviews, it seems to be working.

 Refund & Warranty Policies

 You might have that nagging thought at the back of your mind: “what if it doesn’t work?”
 The good news is that these two companies are highly successful for a reason, and a large majority of their customers end up with the results they’re after.
-But, there’s always the chance that you might end up dissatisfied with your treatment.
+But, there’s always the slim chance that you might be dissatisfied with your treatment.

 Which Should You Choose?

-Once again, both of these companies offer quality, effective clear aligner treatments.
+Once again, we think both of these companies offer high-quality clear aligner treatments.
 Neither one is clearly or inherently better than the other.
 Rather, each one has its own strengths, and each excels in different circumstances.
 So, your decision should be based on your unique condition, goals, and expectations.

 Who Should Use SmileDirectClub?

-If you want superior convenience and a more affordable alternative to in-office treatments, SmileDirectClub could be a good fit.
+If you want superior convenience and a more affordable alternative to in-office treatments, and you’ve got a mild misalignment, SmileDirectClub might be a good fit.